 The grant date for equity awards is the date on which the Committee approves awards under the LTIP or, if so determined by the Committee, a future grant date, or a date specified in an employment agreement.
 The Committee may approve an award that will have a future grant date, with the exercise price of any stock option not to be less than the closing price of a share of our Class B Common Stock on the date of grant.
 We do not grant equity awards in anticipation of the release of material, non-public information.
-Similarly, we do not time the release of material, non-public information based on equity grant dates.
-We provide communications regarding individual grant awards, including the terms and conditions, to recipients as soon as administratively feasible.
+Similarly, we do not time the release of material, non-public informations regarding individual grant awards, including the terms and conditions, to recipients as soon as administratively feasible.